masternodeh/0-docs/docs/zerobridge.md

 ### How to cross chain?

 Digital Asset News did a specific video on the Zero Exchange and the team showed how to cross chain: [How to cross chain](https://youtu.be/lGVNDuotddM?t=1164)
+There is also [this FAQ](faq/faq023.md) describing how to do it.

 ### Cross chain/bridging fees